-The deep red and otherworldly Hisma Mountains in Tabuk province are among the most spectacular landscapes in Saudi Arabia and will exceed your wildest expectations.
-Archaeologists discovered Arabic inscriptions over 2,600 years old in the rock walls.
+The deep red and otherworldly Hisma Mountains in Tabuk province are among the most spectacular landscapes in Saudi Arabia and will exceed your wildest dreams.
+In the rock walls, archaeologists have discovered Arabic inscriptions that are over 2,600 years old.
 Tabuk breathes history.

-Wadi Al Disah is a paradise for adventurers and nature lovers.
-With a little imagination, you can imagine yourself with one foot in the American Grand Canyon and the other in Monument Valley.
-In between grows a green carpet of meter-high date palms and reeds.
+Wadi Disah is a paradise for adventurers and nature lovers.
+With a little imagination you can imagine yourself with one foot in the American Grand Canyon and with the other in Monument Valley.
+In between grows a green carpet of meter-high date palms and reed collars.

 The deep red Hisma Mountains in Tabuk province are among the most spectacular landscapes in Saudi Arabia.
-Yet very little can be found about it on the Internet.
-Even Google Maps must owe you the exact location.
+Yet there is little to be found about them on the internet.
+Even Google Maps cannot give you the exact location.
 To get a better idea of the scale and beauty of Tabuk and its surroundings, it is advisable to open a satellite map.
-Starting in the city of Tabuk, follow Highway 15 north and then Highway 394 west with your eyes until you arrive at a bright red strip.
+Start in the city of Tabuk and follow Highway 15 north with your eyes, then Highway 394 west, until you come to a bright red strip.

 Its fiery red color is the result of a unique composition of minerals with which both the soil and rocks are blessed.
 The jagged, blackened Hisma Mountains in Tabuk province will exceed your wildest expectations.
 The silence is deafening, the landscape otherworldly.